 Unfortunately our pets do not live as long as we do.
 When the time comes to say goodbye most of us are deeply affected by the loss of our pet.

 The grieving process in the loss of a loved person or pet is a well-documented cycle which can extend over a variable time period.
-Your feelings of shock, anger, depression and acceptance are really quite normal and if you feel that you would like to talk to somebody please feel free to contact the surgery and ask for a call from our trained psychological counsellor.
+Your feelings of shock, anger, depression and acceptance are really quite normal and if you feel that you would like to talk to somebody please feel free to contact the surgery.

 When the sad time comes, you will be asked by the consulting veterinary surgeon as to what you would like done with your pet once he or she has passed away.
 The majority of clients prefer to leave their pets with us for either individual or normal cremation.
 We will organise your preferred preference.
 You may prefer to take your pet home with you for burial.